-The organic food movement is redefining how some products should be manufactured.
-Would you advise entering such a market, even if the supporters of the movement are against your company‘s current activities?
-A group of LGBTQ+ activists has started an online protest to boycott the products of a company whose CEO has expressed personal opinions against gay rights.
-Suppose you were a competitor of such a company.
-Would you try to exploit this situation to your advantage by actively supporting the homosexual movement, but at the same time exposing yourself to the criticism of those customers who might have a different opinion on this matter?
-These are just a few of the issues this course explores.
+The organic food movement is redefining how some products should be produced and your company is not present in that segment.
+Would you advise entering such a market, even if the supporters of the movement are against your company’s current activities?
+A group of LGBT activists has started an online protest to boycott the products of a company whose CEO has expressed personal opinions against gay rights.
+If you were a competitor of such a company, would you try to exploit this situation to your advantage by actively supporting the homosexual movement, but at the same time exposing yourself to the criticism of those customers who might have a different opinion on such matter?
+These are just few of the issues this course explores.
 Much of the social change we have witnessed during the last several decades can be attributed to social movements, large and small.
-Environmental movements, student protests, women’s rights, LGBTQ+ rights, animal rights, #MeToo, Black Lives Matter, and Fridays For Future are a sampling of such phenomena.
-As we move into an era of heightened activism (e.g., public protests, boycotts, and shareholder activism) targeting companies and amplified by media attention, the goal of this course is to understand the strategic responses of firms to social movements’ challenges and demands.
+Environmental movements, student protests, women's rights, gay rights, animal rights, Occupy, #MeToo, Gilets jaunes are but a sampling of such phenomena.
+As we move into an era of heightened activism directed at firms (e.g., public protests, boycotts, and shareholder activism) and amplified by media attention, the goal of this course is to understand how social movements impact firms, markets and industries, and to develop the conceptual foundations, frameworks and methods for analyzing the activities of social movements and the strategic responses of firms to social movements' challenges and demands.

-The course is organized around three main sections:
+The course are organized around three main sections:

 - In the first section (Social movements), students are introduced to the analysis of social movements: the different kinds of social movements; how they develop; how they are organized; their strategy and evolution.